armandfardeau/dinghy-ffv4/content/en/docs/tides/water_height_calculation.md

 ---
-title: "Sea level calculation"
+title: Calculation of the water level
 weight: 2
 ---

-# Calculation of the water level

 The interest for the sailor is to know if there is enough water to sail.
 Even with a shallow draft, it is good to know where you can pass or not.
 This can allow you to make a short cut or to manage a sensitive channel.

 It is imperative to remain critical of the calculations and verify them empirically.
 A frequent error is the inversion between rising and falling tide.